kbhave/TicketService/README.md

 ## KNOWN LIMITATIONS:
-* REST API definition can be improved - having something like - /seats/count?state=avail instead of /tickets/count to get number of seats available We can have separate controller handing /seats and /tickets URI space Error handling can be improved
+* REST API definition can be improved - having something like - /seats/count?state=avail instead of /tickets/count to get number of seats available.
+	We can have separate controller handing /seats and /tickets URI space Error handling can be improved.
 * The API is not using SSL, auth tokens and such..
 * No filtering, sorting / paging has been implemented
 * Seats are not on demand.
 So one can’t request a certain set of seats in the current implementation.
 But it can be done.